MobiusSoftLtd/mobius-trader-api-js/README.md

 # Available JSON-RPC API Methods
 | [English](https://docs.google.com/document/d/1rq2K18d455C0p8a9xXwv-KZowiVARTFTmS7R9avm1m8/edit) | [Русский](https://docs.google.com/document/d/17I06cT9A_PX_89URFOUXlu3oBYdm3sYHMvRtEx6gAOA/edit) |

+**This library is just a wrapper for the methods described in the documentation.**

 All methods described in the documentation can be called using the **call()** method:
 ```javascript
 const account = await mt7.call('AccountGet', {